GitPro10/temp/README.md

 const scraper = new eshop_scraper(config)
 ```
 ### Replace or exclude extra things
 Exclude extra things to make the scraper work.
-The scraper needs to get a string like "\$50.30" or "USD 40" or "30 \$" from the price selector
+The scraper needs to get a string like "\$50.30" or "USD 40" or "30 \$" from the price selector.

 ```js
 import eshop_scraper from 'eshop-scraper'